 [See section 12 of article IX of the state constitution]

-(B) The chair and vice chair shall be selected annually at the last regularly scheduled Board meeting of each fiscal year and shall assume these roles at the conclusion of this meeting.
+(B) Effective January 1, 2025, the chair and vice chair shall be elected annually at the first regularly scheduled board meeting of each calendar year and shall assume these roles at the conclusion of this meeting.

-(F) The chair shall have the authority to appoint individual board members to serve on outside committees, commissions, authorities, or boards when the appointment of the board member is required by state law, Board policy, or a Board-approved intergovernmental or other university agreement.
+(L) The chair shall have the authority to appoint individual board members to serve on outside committees, commissions, authorities, or boards when the appointment of a regent is required by state law, board policy, or a board-approved intergovernmental or other university agreement.